anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_10 title="Enroll Status telemetry exchange" artwork-align="center"}

-Second, the Registrar-Agent SHALL supply the enroll status telemetry to the registrar via HTTP-over-TLS POST to the registrar endpoint at `/.well-known/brski/enrollstatus`.
+The Registrar-Agent SHALL supply the enroll status telemetry to the registrar via HTTP-over-TLS POST to the registrar endpoint at `/.well-known/brski/enrollstatus`.
 The request body MUST contain one previously acquired eStatus artifact as defined in {{estatus_artifact}}.
 In the request header, the Content-Type field MUST be set to `application/jose+json`.